jsgroth/jgnes/README.md

 * A GPU-backed renderer based on `wgpu` with an option for integer upscaling + linear interpolation, producing a sharp but clean image even at higher resolutions and non-8:7 aspect ratios

 Not Implemented:
-* Forced aspect ratio option (8:7 / 4:3 / stretched); currently the image is always stretched to fill the window
+* Forced aspect ratio option (1:1 PAR / 8:7 PAR / stretched); currently the image is always stretched to fill the window
 * Color palette customization; the NES hardware directly outputs an NTSC video signal rather than RGB pixel grids, so any mapping from NES colors to RGB colors is an approximation at best
 * Overscan customization; some games look really bad without cropping ~8 columns of pixels off each side of the screen
 * Lots of mappers, most notably Konami's and Namco's custom mappers